-There are multiple ways to protect your WordPress installation file, and it is highly recommended you do so to protect your site from malware and attackers.
+There are multiple ways to protect the WordPress installation file, and it is highly recommended you do so to protect your site from malware and attackers.
 You do not want anyone unauthorized to have entry to your website if and when something goes wrong with the server.

 The file you want to protect is located in the wp-admin directory.
 This is no longer necessary after installation and should be removed or protected after the install is complete.

 Solution 1: Delete the File

-Perhaps the quickest and easiest way to prevent outsiders from gaining access to your the file is to delete it completely.
+Perhaps the quickest and easiest way to prevent outsiders from gaining access to your file is to delete it completely.
 You do not need to keep the file, so there is no need to hesitate in removing it.

 To do this, navigate to wp-admin folder from the WordPress installation file and then rename the local copy of your install.php.
 You can rename it to install-backup.php or anything you like.

 It is always safe to keep the backup before we do anything in case something goes wrong and we need it back.